BWH Division of Pharmacoepidemiology and Pharmacoeconomics: Regulatory and Payer Evaluation of Real-World Evidence

 • Foluso Agboola, Senior Vice President of Research, Institute for Clinical and Economic Review (ICER)

-• Donna Rivera, Vice President, Life Sciences, Datavant; Former Associate Director of Pharmacoepidemiology and Director, Oncology Real World Evidence Program, Food and Drug Administration (FDA), United States
+• Donna Rivera, Vice President, Life Sciences, Datavant; Former Associate Director of Pharmacoepidemiology Oncology Center of Excellence, Food and Drug Administration (FDA), United States

 • Yoshiaki Uyama, Associate Executive Director, Pharmaceuticals and Medical Devices Agency (PMDA), Japan